40440665/sem/use-cases/use-case-3.md

 ### Primary Actor

-HR Advisor.
+Department Manager.

 ### Trigger

-A request for finance information is sent to HR.
+A request for finance information is sent to a department manager.

 ## MAIN SUCCESS SCENARIO

 1. Finance request salary information for a given role.
-2. HR advisor captures name of the role to get salary information for.
+2. Department manager provides the name of their department to get salary information for.
-3. HR advisor extracts current salary information of all employees of the given role.
+3. Department manager extracts current salary information of all employees that work in the given department.
-4. HR advisor provides report to finance.
+4. Department manager provides report to finance.

 ## EXTENSIONS

-3. **Role does not exist**:
+3. **Department does not exist**:
-    1. HR advisor informs finance no role exists.
+    1. Department manager informs finance no role exists.

 ## SUB-VARIATIONS